UniversalDependencies/docs/_pcm-dep/ccomp-cleft.md

 udver: '2'
 ---

-The ccomp:cleft relation is used between a clefted clause or a clefted adverb and its head.
+The ccomp:cleft relation is used between a clefted clause or adverb and its head.
+When the clefted element is nominal however, we use the [acl:cleft]() relation.
+In Naija clefts are used for focalization.

+The clefted elements can be identified by the presence of the copulative particle _na_ .

 ~~~ conllu
 # visual-style 2 6 ccomp:cleft	color:blue